MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     Aspect - Patient - Root - Agent/Voice

 Subjects and patients are indexed on the verb using the patient slot, and suffixes are used to index agents onto the verb as well as to mark voice.

-_The agent markers are formally identical with the pronominal possessive affixes, as can be seen by the examples below. \[needs rewording\]_ (?)
+Pronominal agent suffixes on verbs and possessive suffixes on nouns are formally identical, as can be seen by the examples below.

     ???????     -???  ???    -???
     PFV:P3SG:see-A1SG husband-A1SG
     'I saw my husband'